ruro122020/Libraries-App/README.md

 ![alt text](./media/library%20main%20menu.png "Main Menu")

+Options:

-Option 1 is to view all the libaries in the database
+1. View all the libraries in the database.

-Option 2 is to view all the books in a library
+2. View all the books in a library.

-Option 3 is to view all the libraries that have a particular book you're looking for
+3. View all the libraries that have a particular book you're looking for.

-Option 4 is to view all the books written by an author
+4. View all the books written by an author.

-Option 5 is to view all the libraries and books that are in the database
+5. View all the libraries and books that are in the database.

-Option 6 is to exit the program
+6. Exit the program.

 [Here](https://www.youtube.com/watch?v=Ovl9lb_61ck) is a quick demo of the program.